amin30000/admin-menu-editor-pro/readme.txt

 == Changelog ==

 [Get the latest version here.](http://adminmenueditor.com/updates/)

+= 2.26.1 (2024-07-17) =
+##### Added
+* Added the "CSS classes" field to submenu items.
+You can use it to add custom CSS classes to menu items.
+Previously, only top level menus had this field.
+* Updated the capability database.
+The plugin uses this to categorize the role capabilities shown in the "Roles" tab.

+##### Fixed
+* Fixed a bug introduced in version 2.26 that prevented certain blocks from rendering in the default block editor.
+This only affected blocks that call the "block-renderer" REST API.

+= 2.26 (2024-07-16) =
+##### Added
+* Added a "Nav Menus" tab that lets you hide navigation menu items from roles and users.
+It supports both classic navigation menus and block-based navigation menus used by FSE themes.
+In addition to per-role settings, you can also hide menu items from all logged-in users or all logged-out users.

+##### Fixed
+* Fixed a bug introduced in version 2.25 that could cause the "Redirects" tab to be blank in some configurations.
+The bug also triggered this JS error: "settings.redirects.map is not a function".
+* Fixed a WooCommerce conflict where two "Subscriptions" menu items would appear when AME was active.

+##### Changed
+* Tested with WP 6.6-RC3 and WP 6.7-alpha.

+= 2.25 (2024-07-02) =
+##### Added
+* Added background color settings for submenu item hover states, both for the admin menu and for the Toolbar.
+* Added a background color setting for the currently active admin menu item.
+* Added an option to open the admin menu logo link in a new tab.
+* Added an option to automatically delete settings associated with missing roles and users.
+This only applies to certain settings, such as menu permissions and login redirects.
+"Missing" means that the role or user doesn't exist on the current site, which usually happens when it has been deleted.
+In Multisite, it can also happen if different subsites have different roles.
+By default, this option is enabled on regular sites and disabled in Multisite.

+##### Fixed
+* Fixed a WooCommerce conflict where two "Orders" menu items would appear when AME was active.
+* Fixed a rare PHP warning "Undefined array key "parent" in ... menu-editor-core.php".
+* Fixed a potential crash if the global `$menu` variable is not a native array but is still array-like.
+* Improved compatibility with old versions of UiPress.

+##### Changed
+* Improved menu drag & drop from the top level to the submenu.
+You can now drop items anywhere in the active submenu, not just at the bottom.
+* Tested with WP 6.5.5.

+= 2.24.3 (2024-05-15) =
+##### Fixed
+* Fixed the WooCommerce admin page header staying in its old place when changing the admin menu width, the Toolbar height, or when hiding the Toolbar completely.
+Now the page header will be automatically moved or resized so that it's still fully visible.
+* Fixed custom menu items that use the "Embed WP page" feature sometimes having different item URLs for different users or having the URL change unnecessarily.
+With this update, the URL will change the next time you save the admin menu, but after that it should generally stay static unless you select a different embedded page.
+* Fixed synced patterns (a.k.a. reusable blocks) not working when AME Pro is active and *any* Gutenberg blocks are hidden.
+* Fixed a potential PHP warning about array indexing in `hide-others-posts.php` when at least one of the "Hide Other Users' Posts" options was enabled in the "Tweaks" tab.
+* Updated the MailPoet compatibility fix for MailPoet 4.49.1.
+Now custom admin menu colors should once again work on MailPoet's admin pages.

+= 2.24.2 (2024-04-29) =
+* Fixed a fatal error "Cannot use a scalar value as an array" when trying to save changes on the "Easy Hide" page.

+= 2.24.1 (2024-04-22) =
+* Fixed a conflict with UIPress that was introduced in version 2.24.
+The conflict prevented most admin menu settings from being applied.
+For example, hidden menu items would become visible, menu order would reset, renamed items would display the old title, and so on.
+Custom menu permissions were still effective, so unchecked items would be visible but inaccessible.

+= 2.24 (2024-04-15) =
+##### Added
+* Added a way to prevent a role from editing or deleting media files that were uploaded by other users.
+You can find the new settings in the "Tweaks" tab, in a section named "Media Library Restrictions".
+* Added the ability to hide and/or remove block patterns.
+* Added an option to hide the "Media" tab in the Gutenberg block inserter.

+##### Fixed
+* Fixed inability to save various menu styles and menu separator styles without creating an admin menu configuration first.
+This issue could cause errors when saving changes in the Admin Customizer.
+* Fixed the Gutenberg block editor and the block-based widget editor having unnecessary empty space at the top when the Toolbar (Admin Bar) is hidden.
+* Fixed the Gutenberg editor overlapping the admin menu when increasing the width of the admin menu.
+* Fixed hidden special blocks like "Pattern placeholder" and "Legacy Widget" showing up in the "Hide Gutenberg Blocks" section even though they are not actually visible in the block inserter.
+* Fixed a conflict between unchecking the "Show the Toolbar" option and enabling "Full height" admin menu mode in the Admin Customizer.
+This could cause the first item of the admin menu to go off the screen, making it invisible.
+* Various other layout fixes.
+* Fixed an Admin Ccustomizer bug where changing admin menu settings in a certain order and then saving the changes could result in some of those changes being lost.
+For example, this could happen if you changed the menu bar width, then changed the menu separator margins, then saved the changes - the menu bar width would be reset.
+* Made the "Download as admin theme" feature available even when the current session doesn't have any unsaved changes.
+* Fixed "Warning: Attempt to read property "cap_key" on null" if a metadata update happens for a non-existent user or the user can't be retrieved.
+* Fixed the "Media" menu always being highlighted as "new" when the "Enable Media Replace" plugin is active.

+##### Changed
+* The "Hide Profile Fields" tweaks now also apply to the "Edit User" screen.
+* Tested up to WordPress 6.5.2.

 = 2.23.3 (2024-01-21) =
 * Hiding the "Author" meta box now also hides the corresponding section of the "Summary" panel in the Gutenberg block editor.